gspracklin/genomics_scripts/README.md

 singlecell_DamID.py takes scDamID data from Kind et al., 2015 Cell and aggregates data into bedgraph format using numpy

 domain_caller.py takes bedgraph files and calls megabase sized domains

+translocation_hic.py takes Hi-C data in cooler format and looks for regions where trans (interchromosomal) interactions are higher than median of cis (intrachromosomal) interactions